 Now the associate director of Racial Ethnic & Women’s Ministries in the Presbyterian Church (U.S.A.), Garcia-Arroyo says that experience “of belonging” inspires him to this day in ministry.
 That’s why he is moved to tears every time he sings or hears one of his favorite hymns, “For Everyone Born.”

 Watch the following video and hear Garcia-Arroyo sing, “For everyone born, a place at the table, to live without fear, and simply to be. … Yes, God will delight when we are creators of justice, justice and joy.”

 The makeup of Presbyterian Pan American’s student body is more than 78 percent Hispanic, 10 percent African, 10 percent Asian and less than one percent other.

 To support Presbyterian-related ethnic schools and colleges, give to the Christmas Joy offering.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Education, Presbyterian Mission Agency, Racial Ethnic Diversity, Youth
+Categories: Education, Presbyterian Mission Agency, Racial Equity, Youth

 Tags: african, asian, austin seminary, diversity, education, ethnic, hispanic, latino, pcusa, presbyterian, presbyterian pan american school, racial, texas

-Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Compassion, Peace and Justice, Racial, Gender and Intercultural Justice Ministries, Racial Ethnic Schools and Colleges, Theological Education, Theology, Formation & Evangelism
+Ministries: Racial Equity Advocacy Committee (REAC), Compassion, Peace and Justice, Racial, Gender and Intercultural Justice Ministries, Schools and Colleges Equipping Communities of Color, Theological Education, Theology, Formation & Evangelism